KatanaGraph/katana/docs/reference/python/katana.timer.rst

 Performance Timers
 ==================

-This page lists all of the available performance timers available in the Katana module.
+This page lists all of the performance timers available in the Katana module.

 .. automodule:: katana.timer
    :members: